github/rest-api-docs-md/orgs/{org}/dependabot/alerts/get.md

 This parameter must not be used in combination with `first`.
 Instead, use `per_page` in combination with `before` to fetch the last page of results.
 - `per_page` (integer): The number of results per page (max 100).
 For more information, see "[Using pagination in the REST API](https://docs.github.com/rest/using-the-rest-api/using-pagination-in-the-rest-api)."

+## Operation Description

+Lists Dependabot alerts for an organization.

+The authenticated user must be an owner or security manager for the organization to use this endpoint.

+OAuth app tokens and personal access tokens (classic) need the `security_events` scope to use this endpoint.
+If this endpoint is only used with public repositories, the token can use the `public_repo` scope instead.